Quantum Utility Block (QUB)

 5 qubits

-Suitable for hardware research and small universities
+Suitable for hardware research, testing quantum gates and small universities

 Medium

-Suitable for research labs and enterprises
+Suitable for research labs and enterprises, and running quantum algorithms

 Large

-41+ qubits
+41 qubits

-Suitable for large government and enterprise projects
+Suitable for large government and enterprise quantum research and projects

 See how Elevate Quantum is deploying QUB for evaluation and testing in the US